Kshitiz-Narayan/CodeAlpha_Python/README.md

 to add, remove, and track the performance of their stock investments.
 Utilize financial APIs for real-time stock data.
-## Task 3
-#### Basic Chatbot
-Create a text-based chatbot that can have conversations with users.
-You can use natural language processing libraries like NLTK or spaCy to make your chatbot more conversational.
 ## Task 4
 #### Task Automation with Python Scripts
 Identify a repetitive task in your workflow and create